filecoin-project/specs/expected-consensus.md

 - Height

-`VDF` - A special function that guarantees a time delay given some hardware assumptions and a small set of requirements.
+`VDF` - A verifiable function that guarantees a time delay given some hardware assumptions and a small set of requirements.
 These requirements are efficient proof verification, random output, and strong sequentiality.
 Verifiable delay functions are formally defined [here](https://eprint.iacr.org/2018/601).
 A VDF will receive {set of public parameters (similar to [these](https://eprint.iacr.org/2018/712.pdf)), seed} and output {proof of correctness, output value}.

 ```text
 {proof, value} <—- VDF(public parameters, seed)